kuro-nami/tailiwnd-setup/Tailwind.md

   },
 ```

-Step 7: You need to keep the terminal running for tailewind to work, not infront - you can close it, but dont delete it, if you accidentally delete it, paste this and press enter:
+Step 7: You need to keep the terminal running for tailwind to work, not infront - you can close it, but don't delete it, if you accidentally delete it, paste this and press enter:

 ```
 npm run run